 Our team is often asked by prospects and customers how we use Instapage for our own campaigns.
 From personalization, AMP, managing bulk updates to pages, multi-step forms, and more — there is no shortage of ways we take full advantage of the platform.

-Personalization: ad-to-post-click experience
+Personalization: ad-to-post-click landing page

 Generating the best results (conversions) is not just about using unique standalone pages for each respective ad online.
 It’s more about personalizing the experience for each prospect we come into contact with.
 Only then can we expect the best results from our digital advertising efforts.
 Let’s look at a few examples.